Ilyushin Il-20M: Incidents

 On December 9, 2024, two F-35s intercepted an IL-20 Coot-A, according to a news release from the Dutch Ministry of Defense.
 The F-35s remotely escorted the spy plane over international waters to the border of NATO's area of responsibility.

 On March 27, 2025, NATO’s Combined Air Operations Centre (CAOC) registered unusual activity in the airspace over Kaliningrad.
 Twelve minutes after identifying the threat, two Eurofighters stationed at the Rostock-Laage Air Base launched on a quick reaction alert to intercept the suspected Russian aircraft, which was flying without any visible identification markings.
 At that time, the aircraft was already on a course toward German NATO airspace.
 The Eurofighter pilots escorted the Russian reconnaissance plane, which was identified as a surveillance aircraft, for several kilometers east of the island of Rügen before completing their mission and returning to base.

+On August 20, 2025, NORAD reported that a single IL-20 Coot flew inside the Alaskan defense zone for approximately two hours and four minutes.
+The aircraft did not enter Canadian or U.S. air space.
+NORAD dispatched an E-3 Sentry early warning and control aircraft, a KC-135 aerial refueler and two F-16 Fighting Falcons to intercept, track and monitor the IL-20.

-On September 21, 2025, Air force fighter jets from Germany (Eurofighters) and Sweden (Gripens) were scrambled to intercept and track a Russian IL-20 surveillance plane that was flying unidentified over the South Baltic Sea.
+On September 21, 2025, two Eurofighter Typhoon fighter jets from Germany and two Gripen fighter jets from Sweden were scrambled to intercept and track a Russian IL-20 surveillance plane that was flying unidentified over the South Baltic Sea.
 The Russian plane had been flying without providing a flight path or radio contact that could signal its presence, according to Swedish and German air force officials.

 On October 28, 30 and 31, 2025, IL-20s entered the international airspace over the Baltic Sea with their transponders switched off and without having transmitted a flight plan.
 Polish MiG-29 fighters intercepted one of them on October 31 and escorted it back.

 Further development

-The Ilyushin Il-20PP is a recent development of the Ilyushin Il-20M, which Russia claims is capable of jamming modern AWACS aircraft and MIM-104 Patriot while blocking analogous jamming measures.
-As of November 2016, there are three Il-20PP.
+The Ilyushin Il-22PP is a recent development of the Ilyushin Il-22M, which Russia claims is capable of jamming modern AWACS aircraft and MIM-104 Patriot while blocking analogous jamming measures.
+As of November 2016, there are three Il-22PP.